 - Ex.
 Limit the number of hours worked within a given period or between a close and open (clopen) shift

-Regulatory compliance is one scheduling issue where software shines.
+Regulatory compliance is one issue where scheduling software shines.
 Scheduling apps can help automatically create and enforce mandatory rest periods and custom breaks, keep management informed of potential overtime, and store records of past schedules and changes in case of auditing.

 All these controls are manually set up once in accordance to the business' local regulations then automatically enforced and maintained by the software.
 Manager’s time is freed up to focus on the staff and the customers.
-The peace of mind and assurance of automatic regulatory compliance let managers focus on running a successful business, instead of drowning in paperwork.
+The peace of mind and assurance of automatic regulatory compliance lets managers focus on running a successful business, instead of drowning in paperwork.

-Scheduling Issues Are Opportunities to Grow
+Scheduling Issues Are Opportunities to Improve

 Effective scheduling is the ignition for your business' engine.